 - On this day each year, the UN promotes international togetherness, awareness among children worldwide for children’s welfare.

 - Children are the future and this day emphasizes the education of children.

 - All parts of society including parents, government, and professionals play an important part relevant for their locality.

-- It’s time to adopt the right method of worship of the Supreme God Kabir by taking Naam Initiation from Enlightened Saint Rampal Ji Maharaj to avoid all crisis.
+- It’s time to adopt the right method of worship of the Supreme God Kabir by taking Naam Initiation from Enlightened Saint Rampal Ji Maharaj to avoid all crises starting from childhood.